appdotnet/api-spec/auth.md

 Once you have created an application, you will be assigned a **client ID** and **client secret**.
 You will use these in the authenticaion flow.
 The client ID may be publicly shared (e.g., included in a compiled binary or in the source code of a web page), but the client secret **must** be kept confidential.

 You authenticate to our API by use of an **access token**.
-There are two types of access tokens—client tokens and user tokens. **Client tokens** represent access to API resources on behalf of the application and **user tokens** represent access to API resources on behalf of a specific user.
+There are two types of access tokens—client tokens and user tokens. **Client tokens** represent access to API resources on behalf of the application and **user tokens** represent access to API resources on behalf of a specific user. **Client tokens** are not enabled yet.

 It should go without saying, but for the sake of user privacy and security, please ensure that your App.net account has a **strong password**.